-PROS / Three of the five burners on the electric stove have special functions.
-These include the triple expandable burner, power boil and warming element.
+Pros / The five burners have several specialty functions including a triple expandable burner, power boil and a warming element.

-VERDICT / The Kenmore Elite 95053 has a specialized stovetop, double convection oven and an organized control panel, making it a family-friendly electric range.
+Verdict / The Kenmore Elite 95053 has a specialized stovetop, a double convection oven and an organized control panel, making it a family-friendly electric range.

-The Kenmore Elite 95053 electric range has a lot to offer your kitchen.
-It is our Top Ten Reviews Silver Award winner and has a triple expandable burner that grows up to 12 inches wide, a large 6.1 cubic foot capacity oven, two convection fans, and steam and heat self-cleaning cycles.
+The Kenmore Elite 95053 electric range has a lot to offer.
+The cooktop includes a triple expandable burner that grows up to 12 inches wide, a large 6.1-cubic-foot oven, two convection fans, and both steam and heat self-cleaning cycles.

 This is a tank of an electric range.
-Although it's a similar size to other models, it's the heaviest range we reviewed by 30 pounds.
-Luckily, this heavy-duty kitchen range is a freestanding model, meaning you don't have to drop it into cabinets or lift it too frequently.
-Models like this Kenmore can stand between cabinets or independently.
+Although it's a similar size to other models, it's the heaviest range we reviewed.
+Luckily, this heavy-duty kitchen range is a freestanding model, meaning you don't have to place it between cabinets, though that is an option.
 This model comes in black, stainless steel and white.
 The stovetops on the white and black models match the rest of the finish, while the stainless steel finish uses a black trim around the edges and stove.

 The five burners on this cooktop have different strengths and purposes.
-In the front of the stove, you can find the powerful 3200-watt 9-inch power boil element.
+In the front of the stove, you can find the powerful 3,200-watt, 9-inch power boil element.
 The high wattage directed to this element means it heats fast, bringing a large pot of water to a rolling boil quickly.
 Next to the power boil element is the expandable triple burner with 6-, 9- and 12-inch burner rings.
-Controlling this element is as easy as turning the corresponding knob.
-There are markings on the left front knob indicating which burner activates and to what intensity.
-Finally, the center 6-inch element only produces 100 watts of energy and is best for simmering or keeping food warm.
+Controlling this element is easy with the corresponding knob.
+Markings under the knobs make it clear which burner you are activating.
+Finally, the center 6-inch element is a food warmer that only produces 100 watts of energy.

-The oven is large, measuring 6.1 cubic feet.
+The oven is large, measuring 6.1 cubic feet in capacity.
 Both heating elements inside the oven generate ample wattage to heat it quickly.
 The broiling element produces some of the highest energy levels on our lineup.
 The 4,000-watt broiling element sits at the top of the oven chamber and heats quickly with all that power.
-The 3,500-watt baking element is hidden beneath the oven floor, making it easy to wipe away food soils and baked-on messes.
+The 3,500-watt baking element is hidden beneath the oven floor, making it easy to wipe away food spills and baked-on messes.
 In addition to quick-heating elements, this Kenmore model has dual convection fans to circulate the hot air quickly and efficiently.

 The control panel uses a combination of touch pad controls and plastic knobs.
 The knobs are easy to use, even the triple burner that uses one knob to control all three elements.
 The touch pad controls the oven and holds the commands for the timer, self-clean cycle, delay start and oven lock.